tc39/notes/meetings/2019-07/july-24.md

 SLN: There would be concerns with sync access, but essentially, not.

-MS: Is this a Stage 1 concern, or Stage 2?
+MLS: Is this a Stage 1 concern, or Stage 2?

 JHD: It’s a major semantic.
 That would make it a Stage 1.

-MS: I’m essentially asking, does that make it a blocking concern for proceeding to Stage 2.
+MLS: I’m essentially asking, does that make it a blocking concern for proceeding to Stage 2.

 JHD: I’m saying, yes, this needs to be resolved before Stage 2.